wellyshen/react-cool-starter/README.md

 ## Troubleshooting

-If you get the the following message during developing, try to run `yarn build` to fix it.
+If you get the the following message during developing, try to run `yarn build:client` to create the necessary `webpack-assets.json` file for enable related assets (e.g. javascript, styles, image etc.) working on universal rendering.

 > webpack-isomorphic-tools (waiting for the first webpack build to finish)